Natural History Trials for Rare Diseases

 Collecting Real World Evidence with Prospective and Retrospective Natural History Studies

 Developing a therapy for a rare or ultra-rare disease is life changing work with unique challenges.
 One of the cornerstones of developing therapies for rare diseases is the use of natural history (or non-interventional) data to help inform the clinical development process.
-Having completed many full-service natural history studies, Veristat’s global team leverages lessons learned from the course of our work conducting 30+ Natural History and Observational trials.
+Having completed many full service natural history studies, Veristat’s global team leverages lessons learned from the course of our work supporting 30+ Natural History and Observational trials.

 If the ultimate goal is to provide rare disease patients with treatments to extend and prolong life, a natural history study can act as your comparator or control data set in your marketing applications.
 With our expertise in the rarest, most complex, and never done before novel therapies, we understand the thoughtful planning and conduct needed for successful clinical development.

 The Science-First CRO.
 Veristat.

 Overcoming Challenges with Natural History Trials

 Rare and ultra-rare diseases demand more complex clinical program planning and involve a complicated regulatory approval process that is full of unknowns.
 From patient recruitment challenges to navigating the astronomical volume of data to collect and clean – a natural history trial for a rare disease therapy requires an extraordinary amount of coordination.

 Veristat ensures that your clinical trial or program design supports your regulatory strategy in this specialized area.
 Our experienced teams are ready to plan and launch your Natural History trial quickly, providing: